Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 hostname="<AWS instance private ip of workernode1>",user=root,pass=<root-password>
 hostname="<AWS instance private ip of workernode2>",user=root,pass=<root-password>
 ```
--  Execute `cluster-setup.sh` to setup K8s cluster on your EC2 instances for deployment.
+-  Execute `cluster-setup.sh` to setup K8s cluster on your nodes for deployment.
 -  To allow the PODs creation on primary node, pass the first input parameter for `cluster-setup.sh` script as `true`.
 Please note you must pass the input parameter as true for multi-node setup.
 ```
 ./cluster-setup.sh true